COVID-19 Visitor Restrictions

 - Be screened for signs of COVID-19 on entry and answer the screening questions set out below before proceeding to the ward or clinic reception

-- Register your details in the visitor registry, on arrival and departure and wear the provided sticker after passing screening, which must be visible to staff at all times
+- Register your details in the visitor screening station and wear the provided sticker after passing screening, which must be visible to staff at all times

 Questions visitors are required to answer on entry: